Contrastive Decoding Mitigates Score Range Bias in LLM-as-a-Judge: Conclusion

 \section{Conclusion}

 In this work, we analyze and experiment with LLM-as-a-judge on direct assessment, which reveals two key findings: First, LLM judges exhibit a score range bias across different model families and sizes with a tendency to favor specific scores regardless of the quality of the summaries.
 Second, we show that contrastive decoding effectively mitigates score range bias by leveraging the similar biases present in models from the same family.
-Both revealing and addressing these biases leads to better alignment of LLM judges with human evaluators and unlocking the potential to expand beyond the standard 1-5 score range.
-Future research directions include scaling to models beyond 14B parameters and tasks beyond summarization, and investigating alternative lightweight approaches e.g., prompt engineering on evaluation rubrics.
+Our score range bias analysis framework can test arbitrary models and can help unlock the potential to expand beyond the standard 1-5 score range.